Maddy256/Job-Market-Analysis/README.md

 * Salary Benchmarks: Compares average salary expectations across different roles and experience levels.
 * Experience Requirements: Identify the average years of experience required for various job levels in the industry.
 * Strategic Hiring: Use the data to align hiring strategies with market demand and set competitive salary packages.
+### Data Sources
+The data used in this dashboard was gathered from job postings and applicant data across multiple industries and geographical regions as provided in the attached excel workbook.
+### Conclusion
+This dashboard serves as a powerful tool for recruiters, hiring managers, and job seekers to gain valuable insights into the Tableau job market.
+It helps in making informed decisions regarding hiring strategies, salary offerings, and career planning.